These beadboard ceiling ideas share what it is, different types, pros and cons, materials, maintenance, and where to use beadboard in the house.

 • Sand out dents and scratches before staining (Use fine-grit sandpaper)

-• Use a natural-bristle brush when you apply the stain on the beadboard
+• Use a natural bristle brush when you apply the stain on the beadboard

 • Always move in the direction of the wood grain

-• If you want a darker finish, apply a second coat (Make sure that it’s completely dried first!)
+• If you want a darker finish, apply a second coat (Make sure it’s completely dried first!)

 See more related content in our article about the different shiplap ceiling designs on this page.